 How do I Become a Master Gardener?

 Master Gardeners are volunteers who are trained and certified by the University of California, Cooperative Extension (UCCE).
 Training classes are usually offered every two years in San Diego County.
-The next class will tentatively be in 2025.
+The next class will be in January, 2027.

 Master Gardener volunteers help UCCE provide County residents with research based information in the areas of home gardening, noncommercial horticulture and pest management.
 In exchange for their training, new Master Gardeners agree to complete at least 50 hours of volunteer service in approved activities within one year of being certified.
 After the first year, veteran Master Gardeners agree to complete 25 hours of volunteer service and 12 hours of continuing education annually to remain active in the program.